-A. Firm profiles: For an IPA to be included on the state auditor's list of approved firms, an IPA shall submit a firm profile online annually on the fifth business day in January, in accordance with the guidelines set forth herein.
+A. Firm profiles: For an IPA to be included on the state auditor's list of approved firms to perform audits, AUPs, and other attest engagements, an IPA shall submit a firm profile online annually on the fifth business day in January, in accordance with the guidelines set forth herein.
 The OSA shall review each firm profile for compliance with the requirements set forth in this rule.
 IPAs shall notify the state auditor of changes to the firm profile as information becomes available.
-The state auditor shall approve contracts only with IPAs who have submitted a complete and correct firm profile that has been approved by the OSA, and who have complied with all the requirements of this rule, including but not limited to:
+The state auditor shall approve contracts for audit, AUPs, and other attest engagements only with IPAs who have submitted a complete and correct firm profile that has been approved by the OSA, and who have complied with all the requirements of this rule, including but not limited to: